Here's the eerie true story behind 'The Watcher' on Netflix

 Who is The Watcher?

 Ah, the million-dollar question.
-Despite hiring private investigators, FBI agents and relocating to an undisclosed location, the Broaddus family never found out who was behind the menacing letters, however, DNA results suspect that The Watcher had been an elderly woman, according to People (opens in new tab).
+Despite hiring private investigators, FBI agents and relocating to an undisclosed location, the Broaddus family never found out who was behind the menacing letters, however, DNA results suspect that The Watcher had been an elderly woman, according to People.
 Anyone else going to sort through their mail extra closely after this?

 The Watcher hits Netflix on October 13.
 Ryan Murphy's other new series, Dahmer – Monster: The Jeffrey Dahmer Story, is currently streaming on Netflix.
 For more scares, check out where your favorite Halloween movies are streaming this year.

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.